Thesis

 Source: Anthropic

-Ultimately, such alignment efforts made the RLHF models equally or potentially more capable than plain language models among zero-shot and few-shot tasks (i.e. tasks entirely without examples or with limited prior examples).
+Ultimately, such alignment efforts made the RLHF models equally or potentially more capable than plain language models among zero-shot and few-shot tasks (i.e., tasks entirely without examples or with limited prior examples).

 Among other findings, the authors of the paper emphasized the “tension between helpfulness and harmlessness”.
 For example, a model trained to always give accurate responses would become harmful upon being fed hazardous prompts.
-Conversely, a model that answers “I cannot answer that” to potentially dangerous prompts, including opinionated prompts, though not harmful would also not be helpful.
+Conversely, a model that answers “I cannot answer that” to potentially dangerous prompts, including opinionated prompts, though not harmful, would also not be helpful.

 Source: Anthropic

 Anthropic has since been able to use its findings to push language models toward desired outcomes such as avoiding social biases, adhering to ethical principles, and self-correction.
 In December 2023, the company published a paper titled “Evaluating and Mitigating Discrimination in Language Model Decisions.”
-The paper studied how language models may make decisions for various use cases, including loan approvals, permit applications, and admissions, as well as effective mitigation strategies for discrimination, such as appending non-discrimination statements to prompt and encouraging out-loud reasoning.
+The paper studied how language models may make decisions for various use cases, including loan approvals, permit applications, and admissions, as well as effective mitigation strategies for discrimination, such as appending non-discrimination statements to prompts and encouraging out-loud reasoning.

-In May 2024, Anthropic published a paper on understanding the inner workings of one of their LLMs, to improve the interpretability of AI models and work towards safe, understandable AI.
+In May 2024, Anthropic published a paper on understanding the inner workings of one of their LLMs to improve the interpretability of AI models and work towards safe, understandable AI.
 Using a type of dictionary learning algorithm called a sparse autoencoder, the authors were able to produce interpretable features of the LLM, which could be used to steer LLMs and identify potentially dangerous or harmful features.
 Ultimately, this paper lays the groundwork for further research into interpretability and safety strategies.

 Constitutional AI

 In December 2022, Anthropic released a novel approach to training helpful and harmless AI assistants.
-Labeled “Constitutional AI”, the process involved (1) training a model via supervised learning to abide by certain ethical principles inspired by various sources, including the UN’s Declaration of Human Rights, Apple’s Terms of Service, and Anthropic’s own research (2) creating a similarly-aligned preference model, and (3) using the preference model to judge the responses of the initial model, which would gradually improve its outputs through reinforcement learning.
+Labeled “Constitutional AI”, the process involved (1) training a model via supervised learning to abide by certain ethical principles inspired by various sources, including the UN’s Declaration of Human Rights, Apple’s Terms of Service, and Anthropic’s own research, (2) creating a similarly-aligned preference model, and (3) using the preference model to judge the responses of the initial model, which would gradually improve its outputs through reinforcement learning.

 Source: TechCrunch